Music: for Listeners, and Players, enjoy a few words of Encouragement and some Resources

 - how communities gather around events incorporating live music,

-- how people still gather around a camp fire and a guitar, ...
+- how people still enjoy gathering around a camp fire and a guitar, ...

 These are only observations you can also make.